humdrum-tools/humdrum/README.md

 The Humdrum Toolkit is a set of [unix command-line](https://www.youtube.com/watch?v=bE9DyH43C2I) programs which process data files, including musical scores, in the Humdrum file format.
-The Humdrum Toolkit can used on unix-based computer systems such as linux and Apple OS X.  To use in MS Windows, install a unix terminal emulator.
+The Humdrum Toolkit can be used on unix-based computer systems such as linux and Apple OS X.  To use in MS Windows, install a unix terminal emulator.
 A comprehensive package for linux tools in Windows can be downloaded from http://www.cygwin.com.
 The